Jhiggin/PowerPlatform_Workshop/workshop.md

 5. Select **"Expenses"** list
 6. Click **"Connect"**
 7. Repeat for **"ExpenseManagers"** list if created
+8. Also connect to **"ExpenseReceipts"** document library for receipt management

 #### Step 3.2.1: Configure App.OnStart for Performance (Recommended)
 1. Select **"App"** in the tree view